-Heat Pump Cost UK 2026: Real Prices, Grants and What You'll Actually Pay
+Heat Pump Cost UK 2026: Real Prices & Grants

 How much does a heat pump cost in the UK in 2026?
-Real installation prices by type and property size, plus how the £7,500 BUS grant and 0% VAT change the maths.
+Real installation prices by type and property size, with the £7,500 BUS grant and 0% VAT applied.

-The reference point: DESNZ statistics for the latest published quarter (Oct–Dec 2025) put the average BUS-claimed installation at £13,431 for an 8.4 kW air source heat pump.
-That includes the unit, hot water cylinder, pipework changes, electrical work, commissioning and MCS sign-off.
+The reference point: DESNZ statistics for the latest published quarter (Oct–Dec 2025) put the average BUS-claimed installation at £13,431 for an 8.4 kW air source heat pump, including the unit, hot water cylinder, pipework changes, electrical work, commissioning and MCS sign-off.
 After the £7,500 grant, the average homeowner paid around £5,930 out of pocket.
+From July 2026, oil and LPG households can claim an enhanced £9,000 grant.

 Costs by heat pump type